gombru/gombru.github.io/_posts/2018-01-12-insta_barcelona.markdown

 ## Data adquisition

-To download the images from Instagram I used [InstaLooter](https://github.com/althonos/InstaLooter), a simple python script that parses the Instagram web without the need API access (The instagram API is only available for approved apps).
+To download the images from Instagram I used [InstaLooter](https://github.com/althonos/InstaLooter), a simple python script that parses the Instagram web without the need API access (the instagram API is only available for approved apps).
 You can download images quite fast with that.
 I searched for the word “barcelona” and downloaded 623K images and captions.

 ## Dataset filtering